danielgallas/football-sweepstake/Readme.md

 - Making a fully responsive login/register page that accepts Google authentication. -> Changed my mind.
 Look at coding program log
   - Create the layout for the page: https://www.youtube.com/watch?v=TQl7BarutoE
 - Learn how to implement Auth0 or Firebase -> Changed my mind.
 Look at coding program log
+- MAIN ISSUE NOW: How to handle scores?
+Can I do it without useState (which changes all results)?
+How to add results to a separate collection?
+- Work out how to handle multiple variables (scores, teams, etc.):
+- One set of data will be static (Teams names, round number)
+- Another set of data will be handled by the server (guessed scores for each game)
+- How to pass components (scores, team names, round number) between pages?
+- Test this with only 2 rounds
+- Create increase/decrease buttons